 Once the automatically generated logos are tweaked to your specifications, press the export button and watch in utter amazement as all those logos are exported, named, and sorted into a well-organized and straightforward folder structure right before your eyes.
 Your client will thank you for providing such an easy-to-use package, and the variety of file types will make your clients feel like you’ve gone the extra mile to give them what they paid for.

 Your beastly logo package is now complete.
 You’ve just spent 5 minutes or less clicking a few buttons and now the rest of the hour you would have used pushing pixels is yours to spend however you see fit.
 Zip up the package and send it to your client or upload the files to the cloud and email out the link.
 Your work here is done.
 Have a snack or something — you deserve it.

 Ok, that sounds amazing for a cookie cutter logo, but you’re unique, and you have…needs.
-You want to use your own Pantone colors instead of what Logo Package Express provides.
+You want to add clear space (padding) to your logo before you export.
 The inverted version that was generated is incorrect.
 You want to export PNGs that are precisely 1200px wide and 300ppi.